Maj18/parseMetab/NEW.md

 **DOI**: [10.5281/zenodo.18730007](https://doi.org/10.5281/zenodo.18730007)
 **Improvements:**
+- Updated getSystemNetwork, now we calculate correlation within each cancer types and then take the average
-- Updated getSystemNetwork, now all features are shown.
+- Updated diffEffectBoxplot_bySystem, now all features are plotted.

 ## parseMetab 1.0.2 (Release - February 2026)